 This course is designed to provide students with major-related, supervised, evaluated practical training work experiences which may be paid or voluntary.
 Students are graded on the basis of documented learning acquired through hands-on new experiences in an actual work setting.
 This course is cross-listed with AG 470.
-Students completing AMT 470 may not receive graduation credit for AG 470.
-Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, and instructor approval.
+Students completing AMGT 470 may not receive graduation credit for AG 470.
+Instructor permission is required to enroll.
+Prerequisite: Acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, and instructor approval.